Mojammel

 Shahjalal University of Science & Technology, Sylhet, Bangladesh

-Open to senior frontend, full-stack, and QA automation remote roles.
+Open to senior SDET, QA automation lead, and test architect remote roles.